bmoshe/bootcamp-backend/README.md

 rails g model Task
 ```

-These generators create the following files:
+This generator creates the following files:
  - `app/models/task.rb` which is the model file itself.
  - `db/migrate/####_create_tasks.rb` is the database migration to create the `tasks` table in our database.
  - `spec/factories/tasks.rb` contains a factory that used to construct Tasks with placeholder data, for testing.